The Rise In Youth Mental Health Diagnoses.

 But, like failing to wash your hands during flu season, those factors are merely heightened conditions for depression, not causes.
 Depression is a neurological disease with a strong genetic component.
 Families with a history of depression often produce depressed children.
 For years, the side-effects of the disease (suicide, substance abuse, disengagement) were understood as failings of character.
 Because of this, a misplaced stigma lingered around the disease.
 Thankfully, that stigma is on the way out.

-With increased awareness surrounding the nature and symptoms of disease and frankly, the cultural understanding that depression is a disease is a hugely positive development.
+With increased awareness surrounding the nature and symptoms of the disease and frankly, the cultural understanding that depression is a disease is a hugely positive development.
 That being said, abstract talk about large cultural changes does little to ameliorate the situation of either those suffering from depression or their loved ones.

 Awareness is the first step.
 Thankfully, as a society, it’s a step we are taking.

 Reviewed by Dr. Beth Dunlap